microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 # Introduction

-This is a modified and slightly shortened version of the Microlite20 rules, designed to be a more complete experience, while still continuing to be extremely easy to setup and play.
-The goal was to build off of the already-simplified Microlite20 rule-set, but also introduce more complete classes, additional races, and a more intuitive set of weapons, armor, and spells.
+This is a modified version of the Microlite20 rules, designed to be a more complete experience, while still continuing to be extremely easy to setup and play.
+The goal is to build off of the already-simplified Microlite20 rule-set, but also introduce more complete classes, additional races, and a more intuitive set of weapons, armor, and spells.
 It also maintains compatibility with any Primary Fantasy SRD resources.

 # Basic Rules

+## Character Creation

+When creating a character in Microluxe20, you will need to decide on a race and class.
+After choosing your character's race and class, you can configure their stats, skills/saves, and other combat/magic information.

 ## Stats